bomeejung/newco-tips/from-0-to-1/name-please.md

 ---
-description: >-
+title: Name?
+parent: From 0 to 1
+has_children: false
+nav_order: 1
+---

 Pick your entity name and check that it's available.
 Before you decide on the name, check that the URL is available.
----

 # Name, Please?